zeee1only/fpdf2/docs/Tutorial.md

 that uses [pikepdf](https://pypi.org/project/pikepdf/)
 to create the necessary metadata and set the type to PDF/A-3B.

-For information on PDF metadata, check the dedicated documentation page: [Metadata](Metadata.md).
+For more information on PDF metadata, check the dedicated documentation page: [Metadata](Metadata.md).

 Note that instead of using a function, you could also subclass `FPDF.output()` to ensure that all your documents are PDF-A compliant, as done in [test/pdf-a/test_pdf_a.py](https://github.com/py-pdf/fpdf2/blob/master/test/pdf-a/test_pdf_a.py).